Steering Wheel Turns By Itself While Driving (9 Common Reasons)

 To learn SAI and camber, you can watch the following Youtube video:

-Actually, engineers have set the steering angle inclination (SAI), caster angle, and camber angle based on the stock tires.
 If you are using aftermarket wide tires or your tires are unevenly worn or they have a bulge in their treads, they will force the steering wheel to move a little.
-Thus, you would have to adjust the caster and camber angle accordingly if your vehicle has bigger tires than the stock tires.

-2. Steering Column Is Not Aligned
+2. Steering Wheel Is Not Aligned

 3. Bad Steering Rack or Column Bushing